cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

 Namely, since we want to represent time as $t = \frac{p_x' - o_x}{d_x}$, calculating perpendicular to x-axis, we calculate a <code class="language-plaintext highlighter-rouge">min_t</code> and a <code class="language-plaintext highlighter-rouge">max_t</code>.
 Then from here, we ensure that for all axes, <code class="language-plaintext highlighter-rouge">min_t[axis] < max_t[axis]</code>, swapping if that was not the case.

-Finally, we calculate the interval of intersecting as the maximum of all the <code class="language-plaintext highlighter-rouge">min_t</code> axes and the minimum of all the <code class="language-plaintext highlighter-rouge">max_t</code> axes since we want to create the tighest bound.
+Finally, we calculate the interval of intersection as the maximum of all the <code class="language-plaintext highlighter-rouge">min_t</code> axes and the minimum of all the <code class="language-plaintext highlighter-rouge">max_t</code> axes since we want to create the tighest bound.
 If the maximum <code class="language-plaintext highlighter-rouge">min_t</code> is greater than the minimum <code class="language-plaintext highlighter-rouge">max_t</code>, then we return false (there is no intersection since the ray missed the box), otherwise we set <code class="language-plaintext highlighter-rouge">t_0</code> and <code class="language-plaintext highlighter-rouge">t_1</code> accordingly and return true.

 ### Task 3: Intersecting the BVH
 Finally, now that we have the ability to intersect a ray with a bounding box, we can now test that intersection with the BVH.
 Namely, here, we've completed <code class="language-plaintext highlighter-rouge">BVHAccel::has_intersection</code> and <code class="language-plaintext highlighter-rouge">BVHAccel:intersect</code>.
 We implement this using [this lecture slide](https://cs184.eecs.berkeley.edu/sp24/lecture/9-73/ray-tracing-and-acceleration-str) on BVH Recursive Traversal as a guide.